About Hoffman’s book, “Bet the Farm: The Dollars and Sense of Growing Food in America” to be released in October.”

 Here’s one from our own Chuck Offenburger

-Workshop your Writing: Meaning in Memoir Why should anyone care about your memoir?
+- Why Should Anyone Care About Your Memoir?
+Why should anyone care about your memoir?
 In this workshop, we will think about how your personal story ties into bigger themes and how to incorporate research into your work.
+(This workshop will be repeated)